Environment and Ecology: Verso Student Reading

-How should we think through such looming climate catastrophe and how can an understanding of political economics help in our fight for climate justice?
+It is increasingly evident that the climate crisis is fundamentally linked to the regime of capital accumulation.
+How should we think through such looming climate catastrophe?
 Here we present a reading list which aims to tackle one of the greatest issues facing us today.

 In Extreme Cities, Dawson offers an alarming portrait of the future of our cities, describing the efforts of Staten Island, New York, and Shishmareff, Alaska residents to relocate; Holland’s models for defending against the seas; and the development of New York City before and after Hurricane Sandy.
 Our best hope lies not with fortified sea walls, he argues.
 Rather, it lies with urban movements already fighting to remake our cities in a more just and equitable way.

 We are in the midst of a global climate crisis and experiencing the extreme challenges of urbanization.
 In Mobility Justice, Mimi Sheller makes a passionate argument for a new understanding of the contemporary crisis of movement.

 Sheller shows how power and inequality inform the governance and control of movement.
 She connects the body, street, city, nation, and planet in one overarching theory of the modern, perpetually shifting world.
 Concepts of mobility are examined on a local level in the circulation of people, resources, and information, as well as on an urban scale, with questions of public transport and “the right to the city.”
 On the planetary level, she demands that we rethink the reality where tourists and other elites are able to roam freely, while migrants and those most in need are abandoned and imprisoned at the borders.